LPPC members view cyber security as an important electric power industry issue, due to its critical role in bulk power system reliability.

 Maintenance of a Reliable Electric Grid Must Be a Key Consideration in Establishing New Federal Policy

-A reliable electric grid is essential for economic growth in our communities and quality of life for consumers.
-For these purposes, reliability includes both Operating Reliability and System Adequacy.
-Federal regulators should be required to conduct a “reliability impact assessment” prior to the adoption of any significant federal rule affecting the electricity sector, to ensure that new regulations are not inadvertently undermining reliable electricity service.
+A reliable electric grid is essential for economic growth in our communities.
+A "reliability impact assessment" should be conducted prior to the adoption of any significant federal rule affecting the electricity sector, to ensure that new regulations do not inadvertently undermine electric reliability.

-The Electric Industry and Government Should Partner to Better Understand and Seek to Enhance the Resilience of the Electric Grid
+The Electric Industry and Government Should Continue Partnering to Enhance the Resilience of the Electric Grid

-To protect against cyber and physical security threats, and enable effective response to, and recovery from, any incidents that might affect the reliable operation of the grid, government policy should focus on implementation of a risk-based security framework.
+To protect against cyber and physical security threats, and enable effective response to, and recovery from, any incidents that might affect the reliable operation of the grid, government policy should focus on implementation of a risk-based security framework, building upon existing regulations and voluntary programs.
 Such a risk-based framework should be adaptable to changing threats and technologies, recognize existing regulatory requirements, encourage best-practice sharing among utilities, and promote information sharing and collaboration between industry and government.

 LPC Joins Industry Letter to Honorable Richard Burr, Honorable Michael McCaul, Honorable Devin Nunes, Honorable Dianne Feinstein, Honorable Bennie Thompson, and Honorable Adam Schiff Concerning Section 407 of the Cyber Security Information Sharing Act (November 12, 2015)